Tantas/returnsuite-website/src/returnsuite_website/content/en/docs/manual/property/model/reversion-information.md

 ---
-title: Reversion Information - ReturnSuite Docs
+title: Reversion Information
-description: Project the return of a real estate investment.
+description: Project the return of a real estate investment
 nav-title: Reversion information
 nav-group: Updating the model
 ---